I'm not a natural mother. Perhaps the

 opportunities measured against my guilty shortcomings.
 Who in their

-right mind would chose this life?
+right mind would choose this life?
 It's hard.
 And as I said above, motherhood does not come

 naturally to me: it's a lot of hard work.
 It's not fulfilling, it's